List of presidents of Brazil: Sixth Republic (1985–present)

 In the early 1980s, the military government started a process of gradual redemocratization, called abertura, the final goal of which was democracy.
 When the term of the last military president was to end, however, no direct elections for President of Brazil took place.
 For the election of the country's first civilian president since the military coup of 1964, the military maintained the rule that prevailed during the dictatorial regime, according to which an Electoral College made up of the entire National Congress and representatives from State Assemblies was to elect the president.
-This time, however, the military placed the Electoral College under no coercion, so that its members would be free to select the president of their choice.
-The Chamber of Deputies and the State Assemblies had been elected, already under the abertura process in the 1982 parliamentary election, but the senators were chosen indirectly, by the State Assemblies, under rules that had been passed by the military regime in 1977 to counter the growing support of the opposition: one third of the senators was chosen in 1982, and two thirds had been chosen in 1978.
+This time, however, the military placed the Electoral College under no coercion, allowing its members to elect the president of their choice.
+The Chamber of Deputies and the State Assemblies had been elected, already under the abertura process in the 1982 Brazilian parliamentary election, but the senators were chosen indirectly by the State Assemblies, under rules that had been passed by the military in 1977 to counter the growing support of the opposition: one third of the senators was chosen in 1982, and two thirds had been chosen in 1978.
 After the 1982 elections, the ruling party, PDS (the successor of the ARENA), still controlled a majority of the seats in the National Congress.